How to Cut your Hair to have a Mullet Haircut

 • 2

-Section off the back of your hair from the sides.
-Also section off the top of the hair from the sides and back.
+Even if you’re going for a shaggy Mullet, ensure you section off the back of your hair from the sides.
+To determine the back of the hair, find the point just behind the ears on both sides, and extend vertically.
+Also, section off the top of the hair from the sides and back.
 Use hair clips, if necessary.
-To determine the back of the hair, find the point just behind the ears on both sides, and extend vertically.

 • 3